Stephen Stokols

-Stephen Stokols is an American entrepreneur, technologist, investor, and executive located in Los Angeles, California.
-Stokols currently serves as CEO of Boost Mobile, which has over 9 millions subscribers and $4 billion in annual revenue.
-Prior to Boost, Stokols served as the CEO of FreedomPop, the company he co-founded in August 2012 with Skype founder Niklas Zennström.
+Stephen Stokols is an American entrepreneur, technologist, and executive located in Los Angeles, California.
+Stokols is CEO of Boost Mobile, which has over 9 millions subscribers and $4 billion in annual revenue.
+Prior to Boost, Stokols was the CEO of FreedomPop, the company he co-founded in August 2012 with Skype founder Niklas Zennström.
 FreedomPop was sold in June 2019.

 In October 2019, Stokols helped launch XvsX Sports, a sport technology company, with former NBA Champion Metta World Peace, aiming to open access to premium pick-up games at underutilized indoor courts across the US.
-He also partnered with Metta World Peace on a $1 billion investment fund, where Stokols serves as a formal advisor.
+He also partnered with Metta World Peace on a $1 billion investment fund, where Stokols is an advisor.

 In November 2019, Stokols joined forces with Liquide Inc. to raise $1 billion to bring high-speed wireless access to Africa.
 In May 2022, Stokols officially joined venture-backed BuildOps on its board of directors.

 Education and honors

 Stokols received his MBA from UC Berkeley, Haas School of Business in 2002.
 During this time, Stokols attained two significant fellowships: Haas Venture Capital Fellowship in 2001 and the Price Center Fellowship in 2000.
 Stokols then attended the London Business School from where he received his Masters of Finance degree in 2007.

 Stokols received the Wireless Week Leadership award in 2014.